csantosbh/Lauen/docs/source/server.rst

    :param path: Complete path to a file.

+.. function:: PathHasExtension(path, extensions) -> bool

+   Returns ``True`` if path has one of the extensions from the array ``extensions``.

+   :param path: Path to a file or folder.
+   :param extensions: Array of extensions to be checked for.

+.. function:: ParseAsset(assetPath) -> flyweightObject

+   Returns a flyweight object if ``assetPath`` refers to a valid asset file;
+   returns ``None`` otherwise.

+   :param assetPath: Complete path to the asset file.

+.. function:: IsTrackableAsset(assetPath) -> bool

+   Returns ``True`` if ``assetPath`` refers to a trackable asset file, which is determined by its extension.
+A trackable asset file is any type of file that should be displayed in the editor project panel.

+   :param path: Path to the asset file.

 .. function:: ParseHPPFilesFromFolder(path) -> list

    Given the complete path to a folder, returns an array of objects containing